tobifinn/torch-assimilate/README.rst

 This package is constructed for efficient and parallelized data assimilation in python.
 The central entity of this package are the data assimilation methods optimized in PyTorch [1]_.
-For data in- and output xarray [2]_ is used.
-Originally. this package can be used for offline data assimilation.
+Furthermore, some algorithms are parallelized with dask [2]_ and allow a distributed computing with many cores.
+For data in-  and output xarray [3]_ is used.
+Originally, this package is designed for offline data assimilation via io-operations.

 In the future, different data assimilation methods, like ensemble Kalman filters, particle filters, variational data assimilation and neural assimilation will be added.

-This package is developed for a PhD-thesis about nonlinear methods in data assimilation at the "Universität Hamburg".
+This package is developed for a PhD-thesis about nonlinear methods in coupled data assimilation at the "Universität Hamburg", "Universität Bonn" and the Max Planck Institute for Meteorology.

 Installation
 ------------